cps-org/cps/_sources/overview.txt

 One important note is that, while CPS includes support for executable targets (typically used for making available code generation tools), CPS does *not* try to provide a portable mechanism for specifying how such a tool should be invoked.
 This is not a problem that lends itself to simple, generic solutions.
 It is left to the consumer to know how to do this, and/or to the package to provide additional, tool-specific utilities for this purpose.

+Contributors
+''''''''''''

+The Common Packaging Specification was conceived by `Matthew Woehlke`_, who also serves as the primary editor.
+Additional significant contributions have been made by:

+..
+NOTE: list in alphabetical order by surname

+- Ben Boeckel
+- Brad King

 .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. .. ..

+.. _Matthew Woehlke: mwoehlke.floss@gmail.com

 .. kate: hl reStructuredText